Glossary

 Architect

-One of the Three Callings; the practitioner who holds doctrine, the long view, and the ethics of attention.
+One of the Three Callings; the practitioner who holds the doctrine, the long view, and the ethics of attention.

 See: Codex §VII.
 See also: Documenter, Three Callings, Tinkerer.